NethermindEth/general-agents-module/README.md

 ## Installation

-- Using npm: `npm i nethermindeth-general-agents-module`
+- Using npm: `npm i forta-agent-tools`

 or